 Above: I strung two sets to make a double-layered pendant.
 You can also make a single layer.

 Above: Though any old fixture will do, I chose a vintage-style bare bulb pendant with a cloth cord from Etsy seller Hammers and Heels.
-You could also choose a cage pendant for this project.
+You could also choose a Cage Pendant Lamp ($40) for this project.

 Above: Spread the shells along the wires so they're evenly spaced.
 Wrap the first layer around the light and twist the ends of the wire to secure them.
 Fasten the second layer so it sits slightly higher than the first.
 Trim the wire ends and hang near an outlet.